 "This is a tragic case in all manner, but the community really stepped up and tried to do the best they could do," JFRD Chief Martin Senterfitt said.
 "There's tragedy and there's heroics involved."

-"There was no way I could get in," witness Jason Deraway said.
+"There was no way I could get in," Jason Beraway said.
 "All you could hear was screaming; it was just horrible."

-Deraway said he checked a few doors but the handles were hot, and he tried to get in to help the people trapped inside, but the flames were just too intense.
+Beraway said he checked a few doors where the handles were hot and tried to get in to help the people trapped inside, but the flames were just too intense.

 He said he ran to the front door, but it was too late.